 disaster-related causes or conditions.

 Campus Security Officers patrol the campus (including Off Campus

 Locations) on foot, on bicycles and in patrol vehicles.
 Officers may

 initiate vehicle stops for violations of traffic laws, which are

 applicable on all campus properties.
 Enforcement action may include a

-disciplinary referral to the Vice-President of Students or enforcement
+disciplinary referral to the Vice-President of Student Services or enforcement

 action including citation and arrest depending on the specific